Techniques d'Avant Garde: Aviation

 TAG Aeronautics was the distributor of Bombardier aircraft in the Middle East until January 2016.
-TAG Aviation SA is the Dealer for the HondaJet business aircraft in Northern Europe.

 Based in Geneva, Switzerland, TAG Aviation is a provider of business aviation services, aircraft management, aircraft charter, maintenance, sales and acquisitions.
-TAG Aviation USA, Inc is the American aviation management company located in San Francisco.
-TAG is a broker for and part owner of the AMI Jet Charter company in San Francisco that holds the FAA air carrier certificate to operate in the US.
+TAG was a broker for and part owner of the AMI Jet Charter company in San Francisco that holds the FAA air carrier certificate to operate in the US.
 In late 2007 AMI Jet Charter's air carrier certificate was revoked by the FAA due to alleged operational control violations.
 However, there is ongoing speculation the FAA had other motives other than operational control.
 The company now operates solely as a broker of aircraft.
 In August 2016, TAG Aviation signed a partnership with Stratajet to offer its customers TAG's fixed base operator (FBO) services as part of their booking options.

+Their fleet comprises around 50 aircraft.
+Other than the already mentioned Bombardier, they also operate several Gulfstream models (three G650ER, G600, G280, G450, G550), Dassault Falcon 6X and 7X, a Pilatus PC-24 and two Embraer Phenom 300E.
+The Embraer aircraft are available for charter flights in Zurich and Geneva.
+To facilitate their large fleet, in 2023 they began using Leon Software as their operating software.

-TAG Farnborough Airport Ltd. is a subsidiary of TAG Aviation which owns the freehold on Farnborough Airport southwest of London in the United Kingdom.
+TAG Farnborough Airport Ltd. is a subsidiary of TAG Aviation which used to own the freehold on Farnborough Airport southwest of London in the United Kingdom.
 The freehold was bought from the UK MOD Ministry of Defence in 2007 following the previous 99 lease agreement signed in 1999.
+Farnborough Airport was then subsequently sold to Macquarie in 2019.

 In 2018, the CAA's decision to grant TAG's application for large controlled zones in a large swathe of airspace near Farnborough was to be investigated by the All-Party Parliamentary Group (APPG) on General Aviation.